jdar/govtforthe100percent/.github/ISSUE_TEMPLATE/generic-proposal-issue-template.md

 A concise description of what benefits and changes this proposal would introduce when complete.

-_(Helps convey what this means to the Refuge Restrooms project, and why this proposal is worth working on.)_
+_(Helps convey what this means to the Refuge Travesties project, and why this proposal is worth working on.)_

 ## Rationale